 The University has a range of policies, procedures and guidance that are designed to tackle various issues that can have an impact on stress and work related stressors:

 - The University Employee Assistance Programme is available for anyone struggling with pressure or stress related illnesses, whether work related or not.

-- Management of Stress and Work-related Stressors which defines how work related stress is managed and what actions can be taken to prevent stress at work and the Stress Management Review Questionnaire that can be used by the individual and line manager/HR Adviser when staff are struggling with a stress related matter or return to work after a stress-related absence.
+- Management of Stress and Work-related Stressors, which defines how work related stress is managed and what actions can be taken to prevent stress at work, and the Stress Management Review Questionnaire can be used by an individual and their line manager/HR Adviser when they are struggling with a stress related matter or when they return to work after a stress-related absence.
 There is also guidance of how to complete the Stress Management Review Questionnaire.
 There is also a Word version of this questionnaire in the right hand margin of this page should the form need to be completed electronically or if more space is required to enter comments.
 Additional sheets may also be used for capturing additional comments.

 - Annual Review: Every member of staff is entitled to an Annual Review with their line manager.
 This provides an opportunity to discuss achievements, career aspirations, objectives for the coming year and development needs.